carmeloevoli/heath-lectures/README.md

 A detailed syllabus can be found [here](syllabus.md).

+## Introduction slides

+Introduction slides for an overview of the field and key questions can be found [here](files/CEvoli_HEATH_intro.pdf)

 ## Suggested textbooks

 The course material will be drawn from a combination of textbooks, journal literature, and my own lecture notes.
 The following textbooks provide excellent topical coverage: